We are currently closed to all submissions.

 Recommended Author Services

-If you're interested in these services, either click on those with links or email me (Joe Mynhardt) at email@example.com to book your spot or throw some questions my way.
-You'll also find Crystal Lake Publishing's own mentoring services if you scroll down.
+If you're interested in these services, either click on those with links or email me (Joe Mynhardt) at firstname.lastname@example.org to book your spot or throw some questions my way.
+You'll also find Crystal Lake Publishing's own mentoring services if you scroll down (there's even a great Goodreads post with 10 reasons why to sign up).

 Sign up now for writing classes with Richard Thomas.
 Click now for a FREE Course Guide, and mention CLP for 10% off advanced classes.